 My sister was about to jump off of the bed when the "government" began to knock on the door. -Duha S.

 It's definitely the best virtual escape room experience I've ever had :') -Cherry W.

 Watch the VERS production recap video.
 (1:41)

 The idea behind VERS first came to us in a Zoom-era MIT theater class.
 When COVID-19 sent the world into lockdown, and the class online, we wondered: how do we design a live interactive performance for a cast, crew, and audience that are entirely remote?
 Moreover, how can we design an experience specifically for our computer screens?
 Perhaps screen technologies open more doors than they close.

-In May 2020, these questions drove Dillon Zhang (MIT '20) and I to build Zooming Away, a mini 15-minute experience in which players stabilize a crashing spaceship by interacting with the astronaut via a Zoom call and web-based "control console" UI.
+In May 2020, these questions drove Dillon Zhang (MIT '20) and I (Shannon Peng, MIT '20) to build Zooming Away, a mini 15-minute experience in which players stabilize a crashing spaceship by interacting with the astronaut via a Zoom call and web-based "control console" UI.
 We had a lot of fun making the project, and our classmates and instructors loved playing it.
 Weeks after the class ended, I couldn't stop thinking about this new, exciting format of remote entertainment that we'd come up with and what else we could do with it.

 Zooming Away: Live interactive performance via Zoom call and web-based UI

 Eager to continue exploring, I called together Dillon and Anand Tyagi (NYU '21) to create a more ambitious, complex experience based on Zooming Away, which we called The V.E.R.S. ("Virtual Escape Room Summer") Project.
 In the 3 months that followed, we met remotely to ideate, design, and develop a 60-minute interactive adventure centered around breaking into Area 51.